Accio/AMIDD/docs/README.md

 Welcome to the website for *Introduction to Applied Mathematics and Informatics In Drug Discovery*, the course series running at the Department of Mathematics and Informatics, University of Basel.

+The course in autumn semester 2019 has been finished.
+The next course will take place in autumn semester 2020.

 ## Time and place

 The lecture takes place on Fridays between 12:15 and 14:00 in Seminarraum 5.002, Department of Mathematics and Informatics, University of Basel, Spiegelgasse 1, 4051 Basel.